 Tailor the location to the audience.
 Where does your audience spend their time?
 Based on the stage in the buyer’s journey will they be viewing on desktop or mobile?

 It’s time to dive right into the creative part of the process.
-What’s your topic of focus?
+What topic would you like to discuss?
 Figure out what it is you’d like to share with your audience.

-Your topic should be something you are an expert in.
+Your topic should be something you’re an expert in.
 Find a topic that you can educate around that’s related to your business and is of interest to your audience.
+You should be able to talk freely on the subject without needing to reference notes or a script.

 ACCELITY VIDEO MARKETING TIP: